 I’m not saying many much smarter people haven’t criticized materialism before.
 They’ve probably done a much better job than I’m doing here.
 But this blog is for me to say what I want to say.
 I never promised to be original or entertain anyone other than myself.

 And even the best, most capable and earnest and good people, like these 5 friends of mine, fall to this deluge.
-The scheme wasn’t created in the USA but that’s where it is strongest today.
+The scheme wasn’t created in the USA but that’s where it is the strongest today.
 It’s an ancient long con.
 And even if you know you’re being fucked, you really don’t have too many decent alternatives.

 It’s a fucking miracle any marriages last, let alone 55%.